HAMBALI-25/Bull_Brute/readme.md

 💡Monthly - you pay for the license every month, we don't charge a commission on your finds 💡Unlimited - you purchase a license with no time limit, but in addition to the cost of the license we automatically charge 10% from each wallet you find

-❗️TEST PERIOD  - $20 / 1 day
+❗️TEST PERIOD  - $80 / 1 day

 👨‍💻BUY LICENSE

 ## Bull Brute:
 <img src="Bull_Brute_5.png">

-Free Discount Member Vip
+⚡️Free Discount Member Vip

 ## Bull Brute:
 <img src="Bull_Brute_6.png">